-We are running a Philps CM-10 (100kV) Transmission Electron Microscope (TEM), which can be used in frame of collaborations and service applications.
+We are operating a Philips CM-10 (100kV) Transmission Electron Microscope (TEM), which can be used in frame of collaborations and service applications.
 The system and service is maintained by a full-time staff scientist and half-time technician.

 We are offering full sample processing and analyses including preparation, sectioning, staining and imaging.
 Sample types that have recently been processed include but are not limited to: plants (leaves, shoots, roots, fruits), sections from animal tissues, cell cultures, bacteria, archeae, etc.